Skip to content

 Bedroom

 Above the headboard of the bed is a popular spot for one or two floating shelves.
-Choose shelves that are not too heavy here — safety above the bed requires proper attachment.
-Use the shelf for a table lamp, your current reading book, a candle, and a plant.
+Choose shelves that are not too heavy here — safety above the bed requires proper fastening.
+Use the shelf for a small lamp, your current reading book, a candle, and a plant.

 Home Office